AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 ```python
 frequency
 ```
-Frequency of the analogWrite and PWM sigmals
+Frequency of the analogWrite and PWM signals
 ***
 ###String
 ```python
 String
 ```
 String record of the sampled data from every pin.
-Numerial positions corresponds to integer value of the pins.
+Numerical positions corresponds to integer value of the pins.
 ***
 ###String2
 ```python
 String2
 ```
-String record of which pins are input, output, servo, or undesigncated
+String record of which pins are input, output, servo, or undesignated
 ***